gxespino/gxespino.github.io/_posts/2015-08-17-template-method-pattern-in-ruby.markdown

   end

   def end_of_game
-    # returns true of checkmate condition
+    # returns true if checkmate condition
     # is met
   end